Canner/WrenAI/wren-ai-service/README.md

 - go to the `demo` folder and run `poetry install` to install the dependencies
 - in the `wren-ai-service` folder, open three terminals
-  - in the first terminal, run `make dev-up` to start the docker container
+  - in the first terminal, run `just up` to start the docker container
-  - in the second terminal, run `make start` to start the wren-ai service
+  - in the second terminal, run `just start` to start the wren-ai service
-  - in the third terminal, run `make demo` to start the demo service
+  - in the third terminal, run `just demo` to start the demo service
 - ports of the services:
   - wren-engine: ports should be 8080
   - wren-ai-service: port should be 5556